-The beacon manufacturer shall provide data necessary to discharge a fresh battery pack at room temperature to account for current drain over the battery pack rated life time.
-The battery discharge figures provided by the beacon manufacturer shall be measured by the testing laboratory.
+1 The beacon manufacturer shall provide data necessary to discharge a fresh battery pack at room temperature to account for current drain over the battery pack rated life time.
+The battery discharge figures provided by the beacon manufacturer shall be verified by the testing laboratory with measurement results reported in Table F - E.1.

-- iii. the number of self-tests, as recommended by the beacon manufacturer over the rated life of the battery pack (the beacon manufacturer shall substantiate the method used to determine the corresponding current drain); and - iv. correction coefficient of 1.65 (applied to item (ii) and item (iii)) to account for differences between battery to battery, beacon to beacon and the possibility of exceeding the battery replacement time.
+- iii. the number of self-tests, as recommended by the beacon manufacturer and, when the function is included, the maximum number and maximum duration of GNSS self test transmissions, over the rated life of the battery pack (the beacon manufacturer shall substantiate the method(s) used to determine the corresponding current drain(s)); and - iv. a correction coefficient of 1.65 applied to item (ii) and item (iii) to account for differences between battery to battery, beacon to beacon and the possibility of exceeding the battery replacement time.